-Aside from building the platform, the other area where you need to spend money is marketing.
-Out of the original $2000 dollar budget, we only have $263 left.
+Aside from building the platform, some marketplace costs incur from marketing.
+Out of the original $2,000 dollar budget, we only have $263 left.
 This is, however, not a problem.
 With marketing, there are many ways to compensate for the lack of money by putting in some manual work.
-Since you didn’t spend much of your time budget on building the platform, you have plenty of time left.
+Since you didn't spend much of your time budget on building the platform, you have plenty of time left.

 Some things do require money, though.
-As we have previously discussed, a common way to do marketing with a limited budget is via content marketing—blogging.
+A common way to do marketing with a limited budget is via content marketing—blogging.
 To do this, you need a blog.
 You will want to use a blogging platform that you can white-label completely, with your own domain and no third-party ads.
 One good option is WordPress.com.
 WordPress is a flexible and powerful platform that allows you to move your blog to your own server later on if you wish to customize it further.
 As of this writing, a white-label blog on WordPress.com costs $36 per year.

 Another content marketing essential is a mailing list service.
-We recommend MailChimp, which is free for up to 2000 subscribers.
+MailChimp, for instance, is free for up to 2,000 subscribers.
 It integrates nicely with WordPress, letting your users sign up for your mailing list straight from your blog.

 Before you launch your marketplace, you should set up a simple landing page to create initial buzz and collect email addresses.
 The landing page should live in the same domain where your marketplace will eventually be.
 Launchrock is a great tool for building a landing page.
 It allows you to easily import the collected email addresses into MailChimp.
 A white-label version of Launchrock costs $9 per month, and you will likely only need it for around three months.

-You also need to track your marketing efforts.
+You also need to measure your marketplace's success by tracking your marketing efforts.
 Are people actually visiting your site?
 Where do those visitors come from?
 A good, free tool to answer these questions is Google Analytics.
 It should cover your needs for the first year.

 If you have a bigger budget and less time to spend on marketing, you could spend some money on Google Ads to buy demand or supply.
 If, however, you only have around $200 left in your marketing budget, this option makes no sense. $200 will not buy you a meaningful amount of traffic.
 Instead, you should do things that don't scale.
 Organize meetups for your early adopters, and use the money on refreshments.
 Print posters of your site and spread them around the neighborhoods you initially want to target.
 Pay a local publicist to get your site featured in local media—preferably online, so you can track the results of your investment.
 The right strategy really depends on the type of marketplace and the initial target audience.

-The first year’s goal is not to become a big business, but to validate your concept and gather an initial passionate audience.
-If you manage to find 100 fully engaged users, that’s a great achievement.
+The first year's goal is not to become a big business, but to validate your concept as you go and gather an initial passionate audience.
+If you manage to find 100 fully engaged users, that's a great achievement.

 You need to be patient.
 While you do want to validate your concept quickly, you should not give up too easily.
 Marketplaces are slow: it can take three years for them to really get going.
 The number one reason for startup failure is founders giving up.
 If you simply refuse to quit, you're way more likely to achieve your goal.

 Start by validating your idea.
-Write down your assumptions, and spend the first month talking to people in your target group and gauging their interest.
+Write down your assumptions, and spend the first month talking to people in your target group and gauging their interests.

-If you get initial validation, build the minimum viable platform.
-With Sharetribe, this can literally be done in one day.
+If you get initial validation, build the Minimum Viable Platform.
+With Sharetribe Go, this can literally be done in one day.
 You will also want to buy a domain, order a logo, and set up a blog, mailing list, and social media sites.
 Once you have decided your idea is worth trying out, it makes sense to start blogging and being active on social media.
 This way you can start building an initial audience even before launching your site.
-This “setup” stage should take no longer than a month.
+This "setup" stage should take no longer than a month.

 Next up, it's time to start building supply.
 Depending on your idea, it makes sense to spend between one to three months in this phase.
 You need to have enough supply when your first customers come in.
 Remember to collect feedback constantly from providers as you onboard them, and make adjustments as needed.